2006 FIFA World Cup final: Celebrations and aftermath

-German president Horst Köhler, UEFA president Lennart Johansson, and the local organizing committee president Franz Beckenbauer were among those present on the pitch stage during the awards ceremony.
+German president Horst Köhler, UEFA president Lennart Johansson, and the local organising committee president Franz Beckenbauer were among those present on the pitch stage during the awards ceremony.
 President Köhler handed the trophy to Italian captain Fabio Cannavaro without FIFA president Sepp Blatter's presence.
 As Cannavaro raised the trophy, a short version of Patrizio Buanne's "Stand Up (Champions Theme)" was played.
 The victory also led to Italy topping the FIFA World Rankings in February 2007 for the first time since November 1993.
 Pirlo was awarded the Man of the Match.
+The day after the final, Zidane was awarded the FIFA World Cup Golden Ball as the player of the tournament.

+For the front page of Corriere della Sera, Italy's newspaper of record, Gianni Riotta wrote: "In twenty-five years' time, when the generation of boys and girls who are still sleeping blissfully after the night of celebration for Italy's world championship grows up, the memories will remain.
+In the scrapbook of a lifetime's souvenirs, 9 July 2006 will be pure joy: 'When Italy won, I...
+Leading sports journalist Gianni Brera described it as a "historic win" for Italy.

-The day after the final, Zidane was awarded the Golden Ball as the player of the tournament.
-The Italy team celebrated their victory with a parade in Rome the day after the final on 10 July, attended by 500,000 people, the team traveled to the Circus Maximus.
-The team also met with President of Italy Giorgio Napolitano and Prime Minister of Italy Romano Prodi, where all members of the World Cup-winning squad were awarded the Italian Order of Merit of Cavaliere Ufficiale.
+The Italy team celebrated its victory with a parade in Rome the day after the final on 10 July.
+It was attended by 500,000 people as the team traveled to the Circus Maximus.
+The team also met with President Giorgio Napolitano and Prime Minister Romano Prodi, where all members of the World Cup-winning squad were awarded the Order of Merit of the Italian Republic.
+On 11 July, the squad delivered the FIFA World Cup Trophy to the former Juventus player Gianluca Pessotto, who was still in hospital after he fell from a window in Turin in what was alleged to have been a suicide attempt, and dedicated the win to him.